Key Learning Points

-Phlegm can be the cause of many diseases in Chinese medicine, some of them serious.
+Phlegm can cause many diseases in Chinese medicine, some of them serious.

 Unfortunately, it is easy to get and hard to clear.

-However, thick, white stuff could also be due just to Heat.
+For example, thick, white stuff could be due just to Heat.

 Worse, it can obstruct free movement of Qi in the Heart, leading to all sorts of serious Western medically-defined diseases.